Cozy Peach Kitchen

 Tofu cooking tips

-• If using firm or extra-firm tofu, I recommend pressing it with a tofu press.
+• Pressing tofu: If using firm or extra-firm tofu, I recommend pressing it with a tofu press for just 10 minutes.
 A tofu press is completely worth it if you cook a lot of tofu.
 Otherwise, you can wrap the tofu in a clean dish towel or paper towel and place a plate on top of it.
 Weigh the plate down with dry beans or cans to press the tofu.

-• If you're looking for a "meatier" texture, try tearing the tofu instead of dicing it.
+• Tofu shape: If you're looking for a "meatier" texture, try tearing the tofu instead of dicing it.
 I use this same method in my honey harissa tofu.

-• If the honey garlic sauce isn't evaporating off it's likely because the pan heat is too low.
+• Sauce not thickening?
+If the honey garlic sauce isn't concentrating it's likely because the pan heat is too low.
 Higher heat leads to quicker evaporation and thickening.

 Storage tips